Fowlea Brook: Pollution

 At the start of the industrial revolution the Fowlea valley was chosen as the location for Wedgwood's Etruria pottery factory.
 The book of collected oral history People of the Potteries gave first-hand accounts that, in the 1820s-30s, the Fowlea ran through a "marshy meadow" where "the rushes that grew here were a favourite resort for curious birds in winter, and now and then even sea birds would find their way to the place. [and that] its waters were as clear as spring waters, and its embankments studded with willow trees.”

 Further industrial growth took place with the arrival of the Trent & Mersey canal, with brick, tile and later sanitary-ware factories such as Twyford's being built nearby.
 Later heavy industry arrived at Etruria in the form of deep coal mines, and iron and then steel works, culminating in the Shelton Bar steel works and later the steel rolling mill in the 1960s.

 In the Victorian period the discharges from the heavier industrial processes, and especially the effluent from a sewage works, meant that the brook and River Trent in the Potteries became heavily polluted.
 Effluent from Burslem, Hanley, Tunstall and Wolstanton all found its way into the brook.
 In Tunstall, prior to the opening of a sewage works in 1878, legal action had been threatened due to the continued pollution of the canal and the brook.

 In the 1950s, when the cumulative toll of pollution was at its worst, the Trent River Board stated that "in the Stoke-on-Trent area, reaches of the Trent and the Fowlea brook were considered to be a potential danger to public health".
 The brook was then the most heavily polluted stream in the Potteries, and devoid of any fish.

+Restoration

-The improvements that were subsequently made to the brook in the 2000s and 2010s meant that was classed as having 'moderate' ecological quality under the Water Framework Directive.
+Improvements made to the brook and its adjacent environment in the 2000s and 2010s meant that it is classed as having 'moderate' ecological quality under the Water Framework Directive.
 This is in middle of the bands in the five-part framework scale, which ranges from high, good, and moderate, through to poor and finally bad.
+This change represents a strong improvement, compared to the previous near-dead state of the Brook.

-Further major work has been ongoing since 2018, and by the end of summer 2022 wildlife habitat work at Etruria and weir-removal at Stoke was complete.
+Further major cleaning and restoration work has been ongoing since 2018, and by the end of summer 2022 wildlife habitat work at Etruria and a weir-removal was complete.

+In July 2023 a major £9.5m two-year project was announced for the lower section of the Brook, starting October 2023.
+This will improve the final section into and through Stoke town and to the nearby confluence with the River Trent.

-At Westport Lake, a large local nature reserve, the brook is now considered a significant nature corridor.
-There it runs alongside the wildlife path that runs around the back of the Lakes.
+The Brook runs down the western side of Westport Lakes, a large local nature reserve, where the brook is integral to a significant natural corridor.
+There it runs alongside a long wildlife path that runs around the back of the Lakes.